netbiolab/HRGM2/README.md

 > * **metaSPAdes.py**
 >   assembles quality-controlled reads as contigs using metaSPAdes
 > * **megahit.py**
->   assembles quality-controlled reads as contigs using megahit
+>   assembles quality-controlled reads as contigs using MEGAHIT
 > * **hifiasm_meta.py**
 >   assembles HiFi reads as contigs using hifiasm-meta